-While there are signs of an increase in high-LVR lending among some institutions, the aggregate share of banks’ housing loan approvals with high LVRs is around 13% and has remained fairly steady for the past two years, RBA
+While there are signs of an increase in high-LVR lending among some institutions, the aggregate share of banks’ housing loan approvals with high LVRs is around 13% and has remained fairly steady for the past two years, RBA said.

 Low-doc lending still accounts for less than 1% of loan approvals in the December quarter 2013.
-In aggregate, the interest-only share of new lending has been slightly below 40% in recent quarters, following its gradual rise since 2009, RBA
+In aggregate, the interest-only share of new lending has been slightly below 40% in recent quarters, following its gradual rise since 2009, RBA data shows.

-While interest-only loans tend to pay back more slowly than standard loans which require the repayment of principal and interest, banks have observed some borrowers with interest-only loans pay back principal during the interest-only period and therefore build up mortgage buffers, RBA
+While interest-only loans tend to pay back more slowly than standard loans which require the repayment of principal and interest, banks have observed some borrowers with interest-only loans pay back principal during the interest-only period and therefore build up mortgage buffers, RBA said.

 “It is also common practice for banks to require borrowers to demonstrate the ability to service the higher principal and interest payments that follow expiry of the interest-only period, potentially reducing the number of borrowers that may fall into difficulty when required repayments increase.”

-said this practice is consistent with NCCP Act requirements.
+RBA said this practice is consistent with NCCP Act requirements.

-Changes to Australia’s comprehensive credit reporting – which came into play this month – may let lenders to be more risk sensitive in their lending decisions (for example, through more risk-based loan pricing) especially for new customers, RBA
+Changes to Australia’s comprehensive credit reporting – which came into play this month – may let lenders to be more risk sensitive in their lending decisions (for example, through more risk-based loan pricing) especially for new customers, RBA said.